Ashraf W. Rizk, Chairman

 Stephen J. Nikrant, Board Member

 Steve Nikrant is an experienced supply chain and operations executive with a proven track record of driving change and delivering results.
-Mr. Nikrant is currently Vice President, Supply Chain at Leviton Manufacturing Company in Melville, New York.
-Since 2011, he has been responsible for global sourcing, inventory management, logistics, distribution, customer service, packaging design, and e-commerce.
+Mr. Nikrant is currently Senior Vice President, Global Supply Chain at Leviton Manufacturing Company in Melville, New York.
+Mr. Nikrant joined Leviton in 2011 as Vice President, Supply Chain, responsible for global sourcing, inventory management, logistics, distribution, customer service, packaging design, and e-commerce.
 Prior to Leviton, Mr. Nikrant worked at Eaton Corporation as Vice President, Supply Chain at the Hydraulics Business Group in Eden Prairie, MN.
 He also spent more than half his career at the General Electric Company.
 Throughout his career, he has held multiple supply chain leadership and operating roles including serving as director of commodity management, multi-site plant manager, and an ex-patriot assignment in Shanghai, China leading the GE Lighting finished product global sourcing operation.
 He has a B.S.B.A. with a concentration in procurement materials and operations management from Bowling Green State University and an MBA from Baldwin Wallace College.
 He previously participated on the supply chain advisory council at Bowling Green State University.
 He is currently on the school of management advisory council at the University of Iowa, School of Management.

 Lizann Prosser, Board Member